williamlines/CV/README.md

 ## About Me

-I'm a logical and adaptive Full Stack Software Developer, and recent Maths Graduate with a knack for picking up new skills fast.
+I am a Full-Stack Developer who is both logical and able to adapt, and recent Maths Graduate with a knack for picking up new skills fast.

 After having a taste of coding in my degree, I knew that tech was the direction I needed to go.
 I am eagerly expanding my skill set to better prepare for an exciting career in tech!